 PhD (University of Florida), MS (University of Florida), Dip SIM (Sheridan College), BSc (Human Kinetics, University of Guelph).

-My research interests include implementing a novel biopsychosocial model that considers the potentially interactive roles played by psychological and functional risk factors in the development of chronic shoulder pain.
+My research interests include implementing a novel biopsychosocial model that considers the potentially interactive roles played by psychological and functional risk factors in the development of chronic pain.
 Chronic pain is a prevalent, disabling, and costly problem for our society.
-Clinical outcomes following treatment of shoulder disorders are often unfavorable and, as a result, shoulder pain represents a significant source of chronic disability.
+Clinical outcomes following treatment of musculoskeletal disorders are often unfavourable and, as a result, unresolved chronic pain represents a significant source of disability.
 My research attempts to determine the risk factors that lead to increased pain perception and decreased function in a variety of populations.

 The focus of our lab is to evaluate the kinetic and kinematics variables in humans.
 We evaluate healthy subjects as well as injured patients undergoing treatment.
 We assess strength, range of motion, and performance in various populations.
 In addition we measure pain and psychological responses to pain and injury.
 Some of the equipment we currently use includes a Kin-Com isokinetic dynamometer, algometry, and EMG analysis.